dwavesystems/dwave-ocean-sdk/docs/quantum_research/vignette_maxcut.rst

-application-level quantum benchmarking” [Abo2026]_, uses linear-ramp quantum approximate optimization algorithm (LR-QAOA), a variational quantum algorithm, to solve `maximum-cut <https://en.wikipedia.org/wiki/Maximum_cut>`_ problems on regular and fully-connected graphs on IonQ Forte.
+application-level quantum benchmarking” [Abo2026]_, uses linear-ramp quantum approximate optimization algorithm (LR-QAOA), a variational quantum algorithm, to solve `maximum-cut <https://en.wikipedia.org/wiki/Maximum_cut>`_ problems on regular and fully-connected graphs on IonQ Forte-1.
 This vignette compares the results to those from quantum annealing on D-Wave's Advantage2 system.

 Problem Instances